plusserver/docs/content/en/compute/pluscloudopen/tutorials/overlay/_index.md

     3 packets transmitted, 3 received, 0% packet loss, time 2004ms
     rtt min/avg/max/mdev = 1.687/1.813/1.914/0.094 ms

-Für alle weiteren Instanzen gilt dasselbe Vorgehen:
+For all further instances it is the same procedure:

-1. Nebula Binary herunterladen und installieren
+1. Download the Nebula binaries herunterladen and install the to `/usr/local/bin`
-2. Zertifikat erstellen und die beiden Dateien auf die Instanz nach `/etc/nebula` kopieren
+2. Create the certificate for the new VM and copy them to `/etc/nebula` on the new VM
-3. `ca.crt` Datei der CA auf die Instanz nach `/etc/nebula` kopieren
+3. Copy the `ca.crt` of your CA to `/etc/nebula` on the new VM
-4. Konfigurationsdatei `config.yaml` für die Instanz erzeugen und nach `/etc/nebula` kopieren
+4. Create a configuration file `config.yaml` for the new VM and copy it to `/etc/nebula` on it
-5. Unit-File für systemd auf der Instanz erzeugen, den Dienst aktivieren und starten
+5. Create the unit file for systemd on the new VM, activate the service and start it

-## Tipp
+## Hint
-Wenn Sie planen dies in einer Produktionsumgebung zu nutzen, sollten Sie mehrere Lighthouse-Instanzen in verschiedenen Cloud-Umgebungen starten.
+If you plan to use this in a production environment, you should create more than one lighthouse VM in different cloud environments.
-Weiterhin bietet die Firma [Defined Networking](https://www.defined.net/) Nebula in einer "managed" Variante an die erlaubt, das hier geschilderte Setup mit Hilfe einer [API](https://docs.defined.net/guides/automating-host-creation/), stark zu automatisieren.
+Additionally you can get a "managed" version of Nebula from [Defined Networking](https://www.defined.net/) which allows to automate the above setup using an [API](https://docs.defined.net/guides/automating-host-creation/).

-Es gibt auch eine [Sammlung von systemd-Units](https://github.com/quickvm/defined-systemd-units), mit denen man Instanzen automatisiert (z.
-B. beim Start) zum Overlay-VPN von Defined Networking hinzufügen resp. (beim Herunterfahren) daraus entfernen kann.
+There is even a [collection of systemd units](https://github.com/quickvm/defined-systemd-units), which allows to enroll (e. g. during start) VMs to the overlay VPN from Defined Networking resp. to unenroll them (e. g. during deletion) from it.